 You can zoom this page with Ctrl+.

-PVsyst 7 now supports a new unique PVcase format - .PVC.
-Using this format the importation is way easier and you don't need to select additional information like the axis plane or turning angle range - it will be automatically recognized.
+We recommend using the last one because the importation is way easier and you don't need to select additional information like the axis plane or turning angle range - it will be automatically recognized.
 In this exercise, we will be using the .PVC extension.

-After pressing the Export to PVsyst and selecting the .PVC format and layout will be exported.
+After pressing the Export to PVsyst and selecting the .PVC format, the layout will be exported.
 This exported file will include 3D trees and terrain if they were generated by PVcase.

 1. Open PVsyst 7 and select the Near shadings tab.